 Easy Formation and Operation

 If you’re forming an LLC, you’ll also enjoy the flexibility of structuring your business the way you want, without jumping through hoops like documenting board meetings, shareholder meetings and bylaw provisions.
-The popularity of Delaware LLCs is growing thanks to the ease of the startup process.
-In 2019, LLCs represented 73 percent of all new formations in the state.
+The popularity of Delaware LLCs is growing, thanks to the ease of the startup process.

 Tax season can strike fear in the hearts of even the most seasoned business owner, but in Delaware, the payoff is often worth it.
 For both large businesses and small, Delaware’s tax system is set up to help companies thrive, with benefits for corporations and LLCs.